Cur

 This breed is less common but has stable populations in certain regions.

-The Sardinian Shepherd Dog has a moderate shedding level.
-You can expect some hair around the house, especially during seasonal changes.
-Regular brushing a few times per week will help keep shedding under control.
+The Sardinian Shepherd Dog usually has a moderate shedding level.
+You can expect some loose hair, especially during seasonal changes, but regular brushing often keeps it manageable.

 The average lifespan of a Sardinian Shepherd Dog is 12 - 14 years.
 Lifespan can be influenced by genetics, diet, exercise, and overall health care.
 Regular veterinary check-ups and a healthy lifestyle can help your Sardinian Shepherd Dog live a long and happy life.